If it's hard, it's worth it. Don't give up on your stories, your novels, your writing, or anything else. You got this.

-Novels are hard manuscripts to edit.
-Usually, writers have tons of notepads and factual lists to keep up with.
+Manuscripts are hard to edit.
+There's tons of notepads and factual lists to keep up with.
 The whole editing process can seem overwhelming.
-I've discovered multiple novel editing tips from my experience.
-The best one though is almost not even considered editing at all.
+The best tip I've found is almost not even considered editing at all.
 Because instead of editing, I rewrite.
-I’ve mentioned rewriting … Continue reading My number #1 trick to editing novels
+I’ve mentioned rewriting on here before.
+I put my old manuscript on the top … Continue reading My number #1 trick to editing novels

-Sometimes I wonder if my taste in literature discredits me for an English major and/or a writer.
+Sometimes I wonder if my taste in literature discredits me for being an English major and/or writer.
 The more I dive into the writing world, the more I realize I don't fit in some areas.
 I love writing and editing.
 I can discuss creative work for days.
-However, I don't like old literature too much. … Continue reading What could discredit me
+But I don't like older literature too much. … Continue reading What could discredit me

-“The road to hell is paved with adverbs.” - Stephen King Adverbs have become some of the most hated words in the English language, especially for writers.
-Although, it's hard to see how adverbs slow stories down sometimes.
-Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate the story … Continue reading Writing adverbs
+“The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
+Though it's hard to see how adverbs slow stories down.
+Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks